Matsugoro Okuda

-Matsugoro Okuda (奥田松五郎, Okuda Matsugoro) was a Japanese jujutsu practitioner and judoka.
-A master of several styles, he was a contemporary to Jigoro Kano in the creation of a style that synthesized them all, and opposed the early judo movement before later joining it.
+Matsugoro Okuda (奥田松五郎, Okuda Matsugoro) was a Japanese martial artist.
+A master of several jujutsu styles, he was a contemporary to Jigoro Kano in the creation of a style that synthesized them all, and opposed the early judo movement before later joining it.

 Biography

-Okuda started learning jujutsu from his childhood at his father Yoshikatsu's dojo.
+Okuda started learning jujutsu from his childhood at the dojo of his father Yoshikatsu (also known as Mankichi Okuda).
 He first started in the native Fukuno-ryū style, but later branched off to the more popular Kitō-ryū and Tenjin Shinyō-ryū, training under master Takeshi Sawada.
-As a teenager, he joined the Tokugawa shogunate's hatamoto force, eventually becoming a liaison agent (連絡係, renraku-gakari) for Isami Kondo.
+As a young teenager, he joined the Tokugawa shogunate's hatamoto force, eventually becoming a liaison agent (連絡係, renraku-gakari) for Isami Kondo.
 Legend has that Okuda formed part of the Shinsengumi, and it was even rumored that he was one of the killers of Ryoma Sakamoto in 1867, but nothing of this was ever proven.
 In 1868, the young Okuda became part of the Shōgitai and participated in the Boshin War, managing to survive the loss of his unit at the Battle of Ueno.

 In 1876, Okuda had the chance to meet Takamori Saigo, his former enemy in the Boshin War.
 Learning that Okuda was a jujutsu expert, Saigo hired him as an instructor in his samurai school in Kagoshima.
 However, with the beginning of the Satsuma Rebellion, Okuda resigned and moved to Yokohama, becoming a freelance jujutsu teacher.
 He eventually landed in Tokyo, where he fought in 1879 a challenge match against an American wrestler at the Shibusawa Library.
 Although Okuda was outweighed to the point of looking like a child next to his opponent, he won the match, throwing the American down with seoi nage and tomoe nage.
 The same year, Okuda opened a Kitō-ryū dojo, and became a hand-to-hand instructor for several police services, among them the prestigious Tokyo Metropolitan Police Department.